electrode-io/electrode/docs/chapter1/further-develop-app/dev-admin-proxy.md

 The port it listens to is ***3000***, which you can change with the env variable `PORT`.

+If you want to use Electrode's dev reverse proxy, then you should set `APP_SERVER_PORT` to run your app server at another port, so the proxy can listens at `PORT` (`3000`) and forward to it.

 ## Dev Admin Console

 The latest Electrode runs an interactive menu that allows you to restart these two servers on demand, with the `--inspect-brk` flag if you need to attach a debugger to them.